 Cheese Sables Recipe

-This savoury cheese sables recipe is in no way like the sweet sable shortbread cookies that originated in the Normandy area of France.
+This savoury cheese sables recipe is in no way similar to the sweet sablé shortbread cookies that originated in Sablé-sur-Sarthe, in Sarthe, France.

-But I do have our family’s original recipe card, which was written on a very old typewriter, with this name for the biscuit on it.
+In any case, this recipe has been in our family for many years.
+I even have the original recipe card, written on a very old typewriter, with this name for the biscuit on it.

 This recipe is one that has been passed down in our family.
 My Mum makes a perfect version of this, and it is something we will always have on the table as snacks before Christmas dinner, for example.

-They are a perfect accompaniment to a good gin and tonic or a glass of red wine – the prefect pre-lunch nibble.
+They are a perfect accompaniment to a good gin and tonic or a glass of red wine – the perfect pre-lunch nibble.